19hours/sg-statutes/Acts/Legal Profession Act.md

 (f) for payment of any other sums properly payable out of the Fund by virtue of this section.

-(10) If in any year no grant is made from the Fund, and there is no application for a grant from the Fund that is pending at the end of that year, the Council may, in its discretion, transfer from the Fund all interest, dividends and other accretions of capital arising from the Fund or any part thereof to a fund of the Society established for the purposes of purchasing or maintaining a library for the use of the members of the Society.
+(10) The Council may, in its discretion, transfer from the Fund the whole or any part of the interest, dividends and other accretions of capital arising from the Fund —

+(a) to any other fund of the Society for —

+(i) the purpose of purchasing or maintaining a library for the use of the members of the Society; or

+(ii) such purposes as the Minister may specify by notification in theGazette; or

+(b) to any wholly-owned subsidiary of the Society, for such purposes as the Minister may specify by notification in theGazette.

-[Act 16 of 2016 wef 01/08/2016]
+[Act 22 of 2018 wef 01/10/2018]

 (11) Where it is proved to the satisfaction of the Council that any person has sustained loss in consequence of dishonesty on the part of —